 On a subject this consequential, neutrality is usually just a way of hiding where you stand.
 So here is where we stand: we think today’s AI is, on balance, more likely to harm than to help, in the way it is currently built and sold.

-None of this makes us against the tool.
-Technology earns its keep when it genuinely helps people live well.
+None of this means we are against the tool.
+Technology earns its keep when it helps people live well.
 But good use depends on understanding what you are dealing with, and what it costs.
 That understanding is what we are here to build.

 Hold any tool, feature, or announcement up to these three questions and its real shape starts to show through the marketing.
-Tap a lens.
+Open a lens.

 There’s no right place to start.
-Different people think differently, learn differently, and care about different things.
-So we built different doors into the same room.
-Read it.
-Watch it.
-Ask something.
-Show up to something.
+Different people think, learn, and care differently about different things.
+So we built multiple doors into the same room.
 However you learn best, start there.

 Real people’s experiences with AI, told with care.
 The answer to “what happened to me?”
 You might recognize yourself, or realize you were never the only one.